tocco/tocco-docs/framework/configuration/entity-listener.rst

    }

 .. note::
-   A :abbr:`CollectingAfterCommitListener (ch.tocco.nice2.persist.util.CollectingAfterCommitListener)` does not know
+   A :nice:`CollectingAfterCommitListener <ch/tocco/nice2/persist/util/CollectingAfterCommitListener>` does not know
    what has changed on the entities itself.
 But if the entity got created, updated or deleted is known.

 .. _Threaded Service Model: https://hivemind.apache.org/hivemind1/services.html#Threaded+Service+Model